University of California, San Francisco (UCSF) Joan and Sanford I. Weill Neurosciences Building

 • Awards SEFA Lab of the Year (2022)

-A 6-story, 282,000-sf translational neurosciences facility on the UCSF Mission Bay campus, integrating clinical psychiatry, diagnostics, and neuroscience research under one roof.
+The facility brought multiple neuroscience disciplines together in a single building and expanded UCSF’s growing neuroscience campus at Mission Bay.
 The building includes wet and dry research labs, behavioral testing spaces, a psychiatry infusion suite, a clinical research lab, flexible shared clinic floors, and a centralized neuroscience diagnostic hub.
-The facade features a high-performance glass and aluminum-blade shade screen system fabricated and installed by Walters & Wolf.
+The facade features a high-performance glass-and-aluminum-blade shade screen system fabricated and installed by Walters & Wolf.

-DPR Construction engaged RDH during the construction phase to provide an independent review of the facade fabricator’s shop drawings and the architectural enclosure details.
-RDH’s scope included reviewing Walters & Wolf’s shop drawings for technical accuracy and coordination with the architectural design intent, conducting mockup review, and providing field review during construction.
+RDH’s scope included reviewing Walters & Wolf’s shop drawings for technical accuracy and coordination with the architectural design intent, conducting mock-up reviews, and providing field review during construction.
+Our team assessed enclosure detailing, constructability, and system integration to help identify coordination and performance issues before they reached the field.
 RDH’s technical input supported DPR’s decision-making on enclosure execution throughout construction.

 WEILL 6891